cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/README.md

     return render(request, 'tram/find_route.html', {'form': form})
 ```

-The former function is already all we need to create the start page.
+The former function is all we need to render the start page.
-The latter function creates a web form, but does not yet do anything with it: we will return to this later.
+The latter function creates a web form, but does not yet do anything with it; we will return to this later.

 Of course, we also need to define the `RouteForm` class and the HTML files.
 This is the next topic.

-### Create a form
+### Create form

-In order for `tram/views.py` to work, we need to create `tram/forms.py`:
+In order for the `find_route` view to work, we need to create a corresponding form in `tram/forms.py`:

 ```python
 from django import forms